courtneyjb7/CSC365_Project/Technical_Specification.md

 ## User Stories

-As a trainer, I want to be able to view and update my schedule.
+As a trainer, I want to be the only one who is able to view and update my schedule.

 As a trainer, when setting my schedule, I want to be able to select a type of class and set the time I will be teaching it.